 79. Miso

-Prebiotic fiber does this by supporting the probiotics’ good bacteria and making it possible for those bacteria to thrive and multiply.
-Including a few sources of prebiotic fiber in your diet will make those probiotics work harder, better, faster, and stronger!
+Prebiotic fiber supports the good bacteria in probiotics, helping them thrive and multiply.
+So including prebiotic fiber in your diet will make your probiotics work harder, better, faster, and stronger.
+You can consume prebiotic fiber with a nice helping of:

 80. Garlic